U54Bioinformatics/PhylinSic_Project/README.md

 *1. Prepare the reference genome.*

-This does basic pre-processing and indexing of the reference genome needed for subsequent steps.
+Do basic pre-processing and indexing of the reference genome needed for subsequent steps.

 `
-copy_ref_genome                  Copy the reference genome to a local path. index_ref_genome                 Index the reference genome. create_ref_genome_dict           Create a sequence dictionary.
+copy_ref_genome                  Copy the reference genome to a local path.

+index_ref_genome                 Index the reference genome.

+create_ref_genome_dict           Create a sequence dictionary.

 `